historic-campus-top-photo

 Historic Campus

 The Historical Society of Carroll County’s East Main Street Campus in Westminster comprises of three historic structures, dating back to the early 1800s.
-The Kimmey House, built around 1800, serves as the Society’s administrative headquarters and currently houses the Society’s Research Library in the Shriver-Weybright Auditorium.
-Plans are underway to move the Research Library and administrative offices to HSCC’s adjacent historic building known as Cockey’s or Cockey’s Tavern.
-The Shriver-Weybright Auditorium will then be utilized for exhibits, lectures, and receptions.
-The Society is aiming to complete this move by 2026.
+The Kimmey House, built around 1800, features the Shriver-Weybright Auditorium and Naganna Exhibits Hall & History Learning Center.
+Cockey’s, once known as Cockey’s Tavern, was built in 1820 and houses the Helen A. Gorman Library of Carroll County History and Visitor’s Center.
 Our third historic building known as the Sherman-Fisher-Shellman House dates back to 1807.
 HSCC was founded in 1939 to save the Sherman-Fisher-Shellman House from demolition.
-The “Shellman House”, for short, functions as a historic house museum and offers a glimpse into the life of Jacob Sherman and other occupants in the home.
-HSCC is currently expanding its interpretation of the Shellman House into the second floor with the development of a new bedroom dedicated to the life and history of Mary Shellman, opening in the spring of 2025.
+The “Shellman House”, for short, functions as a historic house museum.
 Surrounding these historic structures is the Shipley Memorial Garden, where visitors can stroll through a recreated 19th-century kitchen garden and pleasure garden.
+The Society’s Auditorium can be rented for small receptions, meetings, holiday parties, birthdays, and other events by contacting Outreach and Events Director Laura Bankard at lbankard@hsccmd.org

 Kimmey House